 No further criteria are required to be met to qualify for this ECM Population of Focus.
-MCPs may not impose additional eligibility requirements for authorization of ECM.
+MCPs may not impose additional eligibility requirements or authorization of ECM.

-- A Member who has a SUD diagnosis, was incarcerated 3 months ago in a county jail for 2 days, did not receive pre-release services while incarcerated, and was referred to the MCP by a federally qualified health center (FQHC). - A Member who has HIV, was incarcerated in a California state prison for two years, was found eligible for and received targeted pre-release services which included pre-release care management, and began receiving post-release ECM services beginning the day of their release. - A youth Member was incarcerated in a youth correctional facility for 30 days, was found eligible for and received targeted pre-release services, and began receiving post-release ECM services beginning the day of their release.
+- A Member who has a SUD diagnosis, was incarcerated 3 months ago in a county jail for 2 days, did not receive pre-release services while incarcerated, and was referred to the MCP by a federally qualified health center (FQHC). - " A Member who has HIV, was incarcerated in a California state prison for two years, was found eligible for and received targeted pre-release services which included pre-release care management, and began receiving post-release ECM services beginning the day of their release.

+A youth Member was incarcerated in a youth correctional facility for 30 days, was found eligible for and received targeted pre-release services, and began receiving post-release ECM services beginning the day of their release.

-For detailed operational guidance on the implementation of ECM for this Population of Focus, please reference the draft Justice Involved Reentry Initiative Policy and Operational Guide, with attention to Section 8.4: Care Management Model, 11.4: Managed Care Auto-Assignment and Current Month Enrollment, and Section 13: Managed Care Plan (MCP) Requirements for Implementing Enhanced Care Management for the Justice Involved Population of Focus.
-A final version of the Guide will be posted to the DHCS website in August 2023.
+For detailed operational guidance on the implementation of ECM for this Population of Focus, please reference the Policy and Operational Guide for Planning and Implementing the CalAIM Justice Involved Initiative, with attention to Section 8.4: Care Management Model, 11.4: Managed Care Auto-Assignment and Current Month Enrollment, and Section 13: Managed Care Plan (MCP) Requirements for Implementing Enhanced Care Management for the Justice Involved Population of Focus.